ACristoff/scheduler/README.md

 Install dependencies with `npm install`.
 Install the server API and its dependencies here: https://github.com/lighthouse-labs/scheduler-api

+## Startup
+In order to use this, follow the server API instructions and run it using `npm start`, then run the scheduler app using `npm start`.

 ## Running Webpack Development Server

 ```sh